computationalmystic/Zephyr-group12/README.md

 Import the copy of the VM by going to *File->Import Appliance* and finding the .ova file you just downloaded.
 Login to *User* with the password *pass*

-### Update the index.html file
+### Update the leshan-server file

-Rather than update the large ZephyrOS VM file every time the code is updated, you can download the latest index.html file in this repository.
+Rather than update the large ZephyrOS VM file every time the code is updated, you can download the latest leshan-server-demo.jar file in this repository.

-After downloading the current index.html file, in the ZephyrOS VM go to Files, then navigate to the Downloads folder.
-Right click the leshan-server-demo.jar file and open with Archive Manager.
-In Archive Manager, go to the webapp folder and replace the index.html located inside with the current index.html you downloaded from this repository.
+After downloading the current leshan-server-demo.jar file, in the ZephyrOS VM go to Files, then navigate to the Downloads folder.
+Replace the leshan-server-demo.jar file with the current version you downloaded from this repository.

 ### Setting Up QEMU with Net-Tools